coq/ceps/text/separate-compilation.md

 # Summary

 Coq provides a module system that can be used explicitly through commands such as `Module` and `Module Type`.
 These can be quite heavyweight in many instances, and have some limitations when it comes to separately compiling files and building generic libraries.
-The ideas are drawn from OCaml, where .mli files can be used to express the interface of a module separately from its implementation.
-This enables:
-Avoiding dependencies that are only needed for non-exposed definitions, e.g. you do not need to expose the fact that proofs are constructed using particular tactics.
-Build parallelism (even without using -vos builds) because clients can be compiled against specification files only.

-This CEP proposes the introduction of a Coq interface file (which we will call a `.vi` file) that makes it possible to ascribe a module type to a top-level, i.e. declared as a file, module.
-The semantics of a `.vi` file would resemble today's opaque ascription with module types, while reducing boilerplate.
-Clients would only see the interface declared in the `.vi` file, but would neither see see the definitions of the `.v` file, nor its non-logical side effects such as hints.
-Unlike today, `.vi` interfaces would hide not just `Import`-bound side effects, but also `Require`-bound ones.

-NOTE: In this proposal we use the extension `.vi` to be analog to `.mli` (derived from `.ml`).
-Similarly, we use `.vio` as what it compiles to.
-The `.vio` extension is already used for `-quick` build, so we could use `.vix` or anything else here.
-Or, remove `-quick` builds entirely and re-purpose the name.
+To address these problems, and support information hiding and separate compilation, in this CEP we introduce a notion of Coq interface files, which we will call a `.vi` file, and which are inspired by OCaml's `.mli` files.
+Intuitively, a Coq interface file called `module.vi` defines the public interface for `module.v`.
+The `module.vi` interface shall enable developing and typechecking clients, even before `module.v` has been implemented.

+If both `module.vi` and `module.v` are present, `module.vi` shall act as an opaque ascription for the top-level module defined by `module.v`; this opaque ascription ensures that clients that typecheck against `module.vi` shall still typecheck against the combination of `module.vi` and `module.v`, regardless of the implementation details of `module.v`, including any non-logical side effects such as hints.
+(except for universe constraints, as we discuss later).

+This has a few advantages:
+- it enables separate development: after agreeing `module.vi`, `module.v` and its clients can be developed independently.
+To ensure this, unlike today's opaque ascription, `.vi` files can even hide side effects due to `Require`.
+- it reduces compile-time dependencies and improves compile times, even compared to today's `vos` builds (initial builds can be more parallel, and incremental builds need to recompile fewer files).

+NOTE: For concreteness, in this CEP we use the `.vi` extension for for interface source files, and the `.vio` extension for interface object files.
+However, `.vio` files should not be confused with `.vio` files produced by `-quick`
+builds: to avoid confusion, we could choose other file extensions or remove `-quick` builds entirely.

 ## Background